Order of Protection

 - Pay the reasonable attorney’s fees and disbursements the protected person had to pay in order to get the order of protection or to enforce the order of protection.

 - Not violate designated criminal conduct, which is the least intrusive form of order of protection.

-- In contrast, the court can issue an order directing the other party to stay away from the home, school, business or place of employment of the protected person, and to stay away from any other specified location.
-Such order can permit a parent, or a person entitled to visitation by a court order or a separation agreement, to visit a child during certain time periods; Permit a designated party to enter the residence during a specified period of time in order to remove personal belongings.
+In contrast, the court can issue an order directing the other party to stay away from the home, school, business or place of employment of the protected person, and to stay away from any other specified location.
+Such order can permit a parent, or a person entitled to visitation by a court order or a separation agreement to visit a child during certain time periods and permit a designated party to enter the residence during a specified period of time in order to remove personal belongings.

 Changes may occur in this area of law.
 The information provided is brought to you as a public service with the help and assistance of volunteer legal editors, and is intended to help you better understand the law in general.
 It is not intended to be legal advice regarding your particular problem or to substitute for the advice of a lawyer.